 While generating backlinks through plugins is a bad idea, not all link-related plugins are bad.
 In fact, some are beneficial, including the following types:

-Plugins that automatically generate internal links are an easy way to stay on top of internal link building.
+Plugins that automatically generate internal links are an easy way to stay on top of internal link building services.

 Just like backlinks, your internal links play a role in how your pages rank in the search engines.
 Google uses your internal links, including your anchor text, to determine what your pages are all about.
 This information is then contributed to the overall ranking of your pages based on search queries.